UK Department for Work and Pensions meets Open Data challenge with SuperWEB2

-Specific criteria for the new software included providing greater flexibility for users to define their own statistical tables, allow detailed local area statistics to be obtained, and enable easier re-use of statistics.
+Specific criteria for the new software included providing greater flexibility for users to define their own statistical tables, allowing detailed local area statistics to be obtained, and enabling easier re-use of statistics.
 It was also important that individuals could not be identified, thereby requiring a fine balance between open data and privacy.

-The Client Statistics team examined a range of options before selecting STR's SuperWEB2 solution, rebadged internally as Stat-Xplore.
+The Client Statistics team examined a range of options before selecting SuperWEB2, which was rebadged by DWP as Stat-Xplore.

 "The product met or exceeded all of our key criteria," says Payne.
 "The associated costs allowed a robust business case to be assembled and approved, and the built-in statistical disclosure control module met a critical mandatory requirement for us around privacy."

 SuperWEB2 has given us the platform we needed to meet the requirements of Open Data and provide a whole new level of service to our users.